Visalakshikanagasabai/UpGrad-FIFA-Challenge-/README.md

 2.Objective : Predicting Foot ball world cup winner using poison distribution.

-Poisson Distribution, coupled with historical data, provides a simple and reliable method for calculating the most likely score football macthes which can be used for predicting the winner of the match.
+Poisson Distribution, coupled with historical data, provides a simple and reliable method for calculating the most likely score in football macthes which can be used for predicting the winner of the match.

-In this sample, Python language is used to develop the poison distribution model to predic the winner
+In this sample, Python language is used to develop the poison distribution model to predict the winner

 3.Results from this model